3-manifolds/PLink/plink/doc/_sources/installing.txt

 If you don't have root privileges, download the source-code below and do::

-  tar xfz PLink.tar.gz
+  tar xfz plink.tar.gz
-  cd PLink
+  cd plink
   python -m plink.app

 to start PLink.